PARIJAH DIARIES 3

 George Orwell’s 1984 is a hero versus monster story in which there is no longer any possibility of the monster being overcome; in which the hero is already in the belly of the beast.
 The question is not who wins — the question is how to stay human.
 That’s why the Party doesn’t just kill Winston.
 If it did that, he wins, because he has remembered what it is to be human, and staked his life on it.
 The Party must dismantle that memory.

-I’m lucky enough to have spent these months in rural Isan, Northern Thailand.
-There’s a curfew here but no lockdown.
 Every day I drive to a lake that nestles under the hills of Phu Wiang.
 It’s only twenty minutes on the bike.

 Red’s cousin died here as a teenager, saving two kids who’d got into trouble in a canoe.
 So she won’t come with me.
 But usually there are other people, teens who drive their bikes out along the spit which extends into the lake, to throw themselves around in the water, laughing and screaming.
 Their voices carry across the water.
 I don’t mind, though it’s nice when I have the place to myself, as almost always do in the late afternoon.
 Socially distanced across the water, they are no threat to me.

 But if this was the UK, would police come with drums of black dye, to save me from myself?

 My feet sink into the mud at the water’s edge.
 I take three sucking steps, bend my knees and launch myself into the water.
-The luminiferous aether, rippled with energy.
+The luminiferous aether, rippling with energy.

 The water is warm as a bath on the surface, cooler underneath.